 Investing refers to people who invest with a goal to gradually earn money over a long period of time.
 They will buy and hold onto stocks and other investable assets to earn a profit.
 Instead of trading stocks in a single day, or over a few weeks, investors hold onto stocks for months, years, and even decades.

 Due to the longer period of time, investors typically hold onto their investments even during a downtrend, with the expectation that their investments will rebound and any losses will recover.
+Investors are not looking for immediate returns, so they can afford to wait out the downtrends.

 If you have a retirement account, such as a 401k or an IRA, you are long-term investing in the market.